ogmini/ogmini.github.io/_posts/2025-1-13-David Cowen Sunday Funday SRUM.md

  - challenge
 ---

 David Cowen has started up his Sunday Funday challenges again and his latest one is related to SRUM.
 You can find his challenge on his [blog](https://www.hecfblog.com/2025/01/daily-blog-716-sunday-funday-11225.html).
-This post is in progress and will be updated.

 ## What is SRUM?